Sherry-Ma/Proj2-HTTP-fetcher/README.md

-# Week5 mini rust project -- A HTTP fetcher
+# Proj2 -- A HTTP fetcher
 This project uses the TcpStream API in the standard library to make an HTTP request to the specified URL and retrieve the response.
 The response is then stored in a string and printed to the console.

 Type `cargo run`